 Although PVC is generally tough and lasts a very long time before it needs replacing, if the horse kicks the fence really hard or runs into the fence the PVC boards will break.
 These fences also become more fragile in the extreme cold which makes them more prone to breaking during those times.
-These fences can be dangerous when they break because it creates sharp shards that the horse can get cut or impaled from.
+These fences can be dangerous when they break because they create sharp shards that the horse can get cut or impaled.

 Metal Pipe Horse Fencing

 Metal pipe fencing is often used for round pens but can be used for paddocks and pastures.
 These are especially strong fencing, which is why they are often used for wild mustangs.
 They have good visibility.

 They are expensive but the maintenance is very low.
 They don’t often break.
 However, if the horse kicks the fence it may bend or get dents.

 Often metal gates are used with all different kinds of fencing similar to metal pipe fencing.
 One downside of this fencing is in extreme weather the metal can either become freezing cold or scorching hot.

 Polymer fencing is available in a coated line that can be electric or not as well as a rail like in the photo above.

 With polymer fencing several lines or rails run across from post to post.
 This kind of fencing is flexible, it will give a certain amount when pressed and return to the original position when the pressure is released.